MathmoBen/Fractals/README.md

 Burning Ship: another variant of the Mandelbrot set made using a non-analytic function.

+Burning Ship Variant: what one might call the Burning Duck fractal!

 The below is an example coming from Halley's method made using the polynomial $z^4-z^2$.

 ![Halley Fractal](https://github.com/MathmoBen/Fractals/blob/main/Hally.png)